SimonHansul/DEBBase.jl/README.md

 ## Extending the model

-To use DEBBase to build your own extension of the model, you first need to add `DEBBase.jl` and `Parameters` as a dependency to your project.
+You can use DEBBase to build your own extension of the base model.
+To do so, you first need to add `DEBBase.jl` and `Parameters` as a dependency to your project.
 In order to extend the DEBBase model, there are four implementation steps to take: